samiul-hoque/samiul-hoque.github.io/_posts/2019-1-21-Accessing-your-GitLab-repo.md

 <img src="https://raw.githubusercontent.com/samiul-hoque/samiul-hoque.github.io/master/img/gitLabAcess/5gitlabFolder.PNG" alt="GitLab folder" width="800" length="800">
 <br>

 Now you have access to your GitLab repository, the folder or filespace given by Fab Academy, where all your website files will go.
 But, to access them from your local drive, you'll need to securely connect to it.
-To do that, we need to generate an ssh key pair for your local machine and GitLab account so they can recognize eachother.(That's how it probably works :| that's what I figured)
+To do that, we need to generate an ssh key pair for your local machine and GitLab account so they can recognize eachother.(That's how it probably works... that's what I figured)

-So let's get to that. :)
+So let's get to that.

 # Setting up GIT on your local Machine